thiblahute/meson-website/Reference-manual.md

 ## Functions

 The following functions are available in build files.
 Click on each to see the description and usage.
-The objects returned by them are [documented afterwards](#object-methods).
+The objects returned by them are [list afterwards](#returned-objects).

  * [add_global_arguments](#add_global_argumentsarg1-arg2-)
  * [add_global_link_arguments](#add_global_link_argumentsarg1-arg2-)